yudhisteer/Assessing-NeRF-s-Efficacy-in-3D-Model-Reconstruction-A-Comparative-Analysis-with-Blender/README.md

-# Evaluating NeRF for 3D Model Reconstruction: A Blender Comparison
+# Assessing NeRF's Efficacy in 3D Model Reconstruction: A Comparative Analysis with Blender

 ## Plan of Action